dennisalexandr99/Carbonifero/README.md

 Voila.

-(Optional) Install Vagrant-Cachier, this will help you save the bandwith if you deploy multiple nodes
+(Optional) Install Vagrant-Cachier, this will help you save the bandwidth if you deploy multiple nodes

 `$ vagrant plugin install vagrant-cachier`